Out There (Disney song): Synopsis

 At this point in the film, Quasimodo wants to attend the Feast of Fools, but has never been allowed out of Notre Dame's bell tower before.
 His master Frollo tells him the outside world will treat him like a monster and says for his own sake he must stay where he is.
 After Frollo leaves, Quasimodo laments about what it would be like out in the real world and pictures a romanticized version.

 In one shot, Belle from the 1991 film Beauty and the Beast makes a cameo appearance in the streets of Paris reading her book.
 In the same shot, someone can be seen beating out the magic carpet from the 1992 film Aladdin.

 Composition

 The song actually consists of two separate sections, centering upon the themes of entrapment and escape.
 Frollo's "Stay In Here" and Quasimodo's "Out There" juxtapose each other and express the motivations behind both characters and their relationship to each other.

 Critical reception

+Jeremy Gerard of Variety felt "Out There" was "a song with more than passing resemblance to "Part of Your World," from The Little Mermaid."
+Janet Maslin of The New York Times noted Disney's repeated use of "I Want" songs in their previous animated films and felt the approach this time was "taking on a standard look."

 Den of Geek! noted "We're already talking about just how dark the song 'Hellfire' goes, but there's also the earlier duet in 'Out There' between Frollo and Quasimodo...It's hardly High School Musical, is it?"
 Filmtracks.com wrote "The character song 'Out There' opens with a frighteningly sinister conversational interaction between Frollo and Quasimodo before the latter performs his compelling cry for identity with flourishing and redemptive orchestral accompaniment.
 Tom Hulce's voice, especially compared to Tony Jay, is appropriately light."